n4ru/1vyrain/README.md

                   "Y88P"
 </pre>

-# JOIN THE THINKPAD DISCORD @ http://discord.gg/Ybdz7AS
+# JOIN THE THINKPAD DISCORD r/ThinkPad MODS DON'T WANT YOU TO KNOW ABOUT! @ http://discord.gg/Ybdz7AS

 Software-based "jailbreak" allowing all ivybridge-based xx30 thinkpads to softmod custom bios images.